MicrosoftDocs/security/compass/security-rapid-modernization-plan.md

      - [Identity and Key Management](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/cloud-security-identity-keys) or [Central IT Operations](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/central-it) to implement any changes
      - [Security Compliance management](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/cloud-security-compliance-management) monitors to ensure compliance
      - [Central IT Operations](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/central-it) Helpdesk processes have been updated for related support calls and personnel has been trained on them
 - **How**: Create a process that monitors and manages user and sign-in risk.
-Decide if you will automate remediation, using Azure AD Multi-Factor Authentication and SSPR, or block and require administrator intervention.Follow the guidance in the article [How To: Configure and enable risk policies](https://docs.microsoft.com/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies) and
+Decide if you will automate remediation, using Azure AD Multi-Factor Authentication and SSPR, or block and require administrator intervention.Follow the guidance in the article [How To: Configure and enable risk policies](https://docs.microsoft.com/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies).
 - **Measure key results**: The organization has zero unaddressed user and sign-in risks.
 > [!NOTE]
 > Conditional Access policies are required to block accrual of new sign-in risks.
 See the Conditional access section of [Privileged Access Deployment](howto-azure-managed-workstation.md#azure-active-directory-configuration)